-Moab HPC Suite is the most used scheduling/workload management software at HPC sites and Adaptive Computing is the No. 1 vendor used across unique HPC sites2.
-Administrators rely on Moab HPC Suite more than any other HPC solution because of its demonstrated capabilities in optimizing scheduling and accelerating workload productivity of their systems.
+Moab Cloud for the HPC Suite is the most-used scheduling/ workload management software at HPC sites, and Adaptive Computing is the No. 1 vendor used across unique HPC sites2.
+Administrators rely on Moab Cloud for the HPC Suite more than any other HPC solution because of its demonstrated capabilities in optimizing scheduling and accelerating workload productivity of their systems.
 Its rich policy set allows administrators to not only deal with the technical issues they face, but also the political and organizational issues before them.